 Then, Lesya Kuzmenko, Associate Director, Deputy Head Ukraine, ICA (Industry, Commerce and Agribusiness), EBRD made a speech with a welcoming address:

 «Green energy is a priority for the EBRD, which is a major investor and has invested around EUR 500 million in RES since 2006.
 Including 110 million in the bioenergy and agricultural sectors.
-The initiated program aims to contribute to Ukraine’s 40% GHG emission reduction plans by 2030.
+The initiated programme aims to contribute to Ukraine’s 40% GHG emission reduction plans by 2030.
 The agricultural sector has great potential by-products that can be used for energy purposes, and the Programme would be a financial tool for their mobilization».

 Sergii Savchuk, Head of the State energy of energy efficiency and energy savings of Ukraine, stressed out that the launch of the Programme will encourage investment in the bioenergy sector, which has huge potential for fossil fuel replacement.